-$^{20}$ In the interests of testing, you're welcome, of course, to add user elements to users.xml with your favorite text editor.
+&lt;sup>19 In the interests of testing, you're welcome, of course, to add user elements to users.xml with your favorite text editor

-&lt;sup>21 Know that, during the development of this project, you can update your Javadoc by executing 'ant javadoc' from within your project3-7.0/ directory.
+&lt;sup>20 Know that, during the development of this project, you can update your Javadoc by executing 'ant javadoc' from within your project3-7.0/ directory.

-- i.
+- 7. (40 points.)
+Okay, here we go!
+Your first challenge is to implement the essence of the portal: the View servlet, which, once a user has authenticated, displays, at least, the user's favorite headlines and links to the corresponding articles.
+The design of this page (or, rather, set of pages, all of which will be generated dynamically) is largely up to you, but we do ask that you do adhere to a few guidelines. - i.
 The servlet should allow a user to view headlines from any of his or her favorite newsfeeds.
 For instance, by clicking a link labeled "Boston news", John Harvard should be able to view Boston's latest headlines (along with links to the corresponding articles); that link should pass back to the servlet the user's choice of newsfeeds (i.e., categories) by way of an HTTP parameter.
 In other words, the servlet should not output the headlines from all of John Harvard's favorites newsfeeds in one, large page.
 We suggest that you include at the bottom of any page generated by the servlet a list of the user's favorite newsfeeds, so that navigation among their headlines is simple. - ii.
-The servlet should utilize project3-7.0/webapps/ROOT/xsl/view.xsl in order to generate these pages of headlines dynamically, making use, of course, of the XML returned by the NewsProvider class's getHeadlines(.) method. - iii.
+The servlet should utilize project3-8.0/webapps/ROOT/xs1/view.xsl in order to generate these pages of headlines dynamically, making use, of course, of the XML returned by the NewsProvider class's getHeadlines (·) method. - iii.
 If a user attempts to visit the servlet prior to authenticating, you should redirect the user to the Login servlet. - iv.
 Any page generated by the servlet should contain a link to the Prefs servlet, which, of course, will be implemented by you shortly! - v.
 Any page generated by the servlet should contain a link via which the user can log out (e.g., the link might pass some parameter back to the servlet, instructing it to invalidate the current session and redirect the user to the Login servlet).